Skip to content

 from example_app.apps import ExampleAppConfig

-You now have an installed app!
-But one issue remains: Simmate still doesn't know it exists yet.
-We need to tell Simmate to load it.
+4. You now have an installed app!
+However, Simmate is still unaware of its existence.
+We need to inform Simmate to load it.

 Tip